 For many families with members living across the country or the globe, the holidays provide a great opportunity to have those conversations about things that will directly impact each family member’s financial future.

 For the family Rosen works with, the meeting has evolved over the years.
-The client has now moved into an assisted living facility – and so has the meeting.
-Grandchildren have also been added to the roster.
+The client passed away but the meeting still take place, especially as the family continues to grow.